How do interest only lifetime mortgages differ from normal lifetime mortgages?

 To understand interest only lifetime mortgages we firstly need to understand general lifetime mortgages.

-A lifetime mortgage is an equity release plan where borrowers make no payments of interest or capital on the loan.
+A lifetime mortgage is an equity release plan where borrowers can choose to make no payments of interest or capital on the loan.
 As a result the debt will grow over time.
 The loan can continue in this way until either the borrower dies, enters long term care or they move home.
 The property would then be sold and the debt repaid.

 A variation of this is where the interest is charged but instead of rolling up, some or all of the monthly interest is paid each month by the borrower.
 In this way the debt either does not increase at all.
 If only a part of the interest is paid (which is allowed), the debt rolls up, but more slowly.